-Susan J. Harris is an abstract mixed media artist who works with deep colors and rich textures that capture the natural beauty of the world around her.
+Abstract mixed media artist Susan J. Harris works with deep colors and rich textures that capture the natural beauty of the world around her.
 She works layer by layer, building depth into the painting with modeling paste, natural fibers, papers, acrylic gels and found objects.
 The creating process takes time, and throughout each step she adds color, different hues that are washed, glazed, troweled or scumbled, building upon the layers that came before it.
 Each painting becomes a discovery, a story, and a study of the time it takes her to create it.
 A single piece can take weeks, months, or even years to complete, and her work is sought out by both personal collectors and public organizations that recognize the unique, intuitive, and introspective aspects of her art.

-Harris started a new body of work in 2018 inspired by the calming effect of elemental form and structure.
-It originates from a desire to simplify design and process.
+Harris started a new body of work in 2018.
+Inspired by the calming effect of elemental form and structure, the new paintings have been created in series.
+They originate from a desire to simplify design and process.
 Less is more is one of the best ways to describe this minimalist style.
 Susan is intrigued by the contrast of basic form, texture and color against empty space.
 Each painting incorporates the stripping away of all unnecessary elements and focuses on what needs to be there with an intentional purpose of bringing the mind back to a basic sense of calm.

 In 2004, after working in the corporate world, raising two children and caring for her aging parents, she returned to her lifelong love of art and her dream of painting full-time.
 It began as a way to to express and process the changes she experienced in life and encourage healing, but her art soon began connecting with others going through similar experiences within themselves.
 Her early exhibits centered around themes of joy and healing, and those themes continue to recur in her work to this day.